kunukulavanya03/k/README.md

 ## Features

-- User authentication and authorization
+- User registration and login
-- Data CRUD operations
-- Password reset functionality
 - User profile management
+- Content creation and management
+- Following and unfollowing other users
+- Notification system

 ## API Endpoints

-- `POST /api/register` - Create a new user account.
+- `POST /api/register` - Register a new user
-- `POST /api/login` - Authenticate an existing user account.
+- `POST /api/login` - Log in to the application
-- `POST /api/password_reset` - Initiate a password reset for an existing user account.
-- `GET /api/profile` - Retrieve the current user's profile information.
+- `GET /api/profile` - Get the current user's profile information
-- `PUT /api/profile` - Update the current user's profile information.
+- `PUT /api/profile` - Update the current user's profile information
-- `GET /api/data` - Retrieve a list of data.
+- `POST /api/content` - Create a new piece of content
-- `POST /api/data` - Create a new data entry.
+- `GET /api/content` - Get a list of all content
-- `GET /api/data/{id}` - Retrieve a single data entry by ID.
+- `GET /api/content/{content_id}` - Get a specific piece of content
-- `PUT /api/data/{id}` - Update a single data entry by ID.
+- `PUT /api/content/{content_id}` - Update a specific piece of content
-- `DELETE /api/data/{id}` - Delete a single data entry by ID.
+- `DELETE /api/content/{content_id}` - Delete a specific piece of content
+- `POST /api/follow` - Follow another user

 ## License